Use of the residency grant and rescheduling

 Individual residencies include a monthly grant that should cover living, travel and most other expenses (including materials) incurred during the residency period.
 It is also possible to apply for support for ecological travel if coming from outside Finland or support for travel from Global South.
 If you have been granted such support, it is based on the itinerary from your application.

-As a grantee, you must also inform the Saari Residence office of any other working grants received simultaneously.
+As a grantee, you must also inform the Saari Residence office of any other working grants or a full artist pension received simultaneously.
 In such cases, a reduced monthly grant is paid, which is usually half of the original monthly grant.

 Kone Foundation funds research and art and awards grants to professional artists and researchers.
 The Saari Residence does not fund salaries, daily allowances or supplies.